FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/build-and-commit-model/readme.md

 # Build-and-Commit Model

-The Build-and-Commit model is based on explicit creation of a transaction, invoking operations in the scope of this transaction and, finally, committing or closing the transaction.
+The Build-and-Commit model is based on explicitly creating a transaction, invoking operations in the scope of this transaction and, finally, committing or closing the transaction.
 The transaction represents a session between client and UniConfig instance.

 Using explicitly created transactions has multiple advantages in comparison to the Immediate Commit Model: